 Fermina

-The first tavern in the port of Mericha, Fermina, is the ideal choice for Italian and also for meat.
+The first tavern in the port of Mericha, Fermina, is the ideal choice for Italian cuisine and meat.
 Their dishes are neat and tasty, with rich portions, and the service is friendly and polite.
-There is the option to sit in the shop on the porch of Merichas, or at the tables down in the harbour watching the boats and “kaikia”(Greek fishing boats).
+There is the option to sit in the shop on the porch of Merichas, or at the tables down in the harbor watching the boats and “kaikia”(Greek fishing boats).
 The medium chicken pizza with Philadelphia that we got, along with the portion of fried squid and the big salad, left us more than satisfied and full.

 The Hangout of Detzi